undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Loop Head

-A 30-kilometre Atlantic peninsula at the mouth of the Shannon — working lighthouse, Star Wars filming location, and the western anchor of the Wild Atlantic Way.
+A 30-kilometre Atlantic peninsula at the mouth of the Shannon: a working lighthouse at its tip, and the western anchor of the Wild Atlantic Way.

 Sources & methodology